openpracticelibrary/openpracticelibrary/src/pages/practice/where-to-start.md

   2. Using sticky notes, everyone should work together to visualize how the operation is performed amongst users, systems, and the process involved;

-  3. Classify the value obtained, the main pains they have, and their desire to improve each system or process raised in the design of the process;
+  3. For each system, list the value obtained, the pain points, and the desires in improving each system or process - raised in the design of the process;

   4. Finally, participants should distribute these improvements in an estimated timeline and prioritize the most important ones.